uvarc/rc-website/content/userinfo/hpc/software/alphafold.md

 The AlphaFold 3 model parameters are subject to the Terms of Use defined [here](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md). **Our module does not contain the model parameters; instead, each user must submit their own request to DeepMind.** Visit [here](https://github.com/google-deepmind/alphafold3?tab=readme-ov-file#obtaining-model-parameters) for further instructions.

-Upon approval you will be granted access to a file `af3.bin.zst`.
-Place it in a directory that is not shareable with others.
+Upon approval you will be granted access to the file `af3.bin.zst`.
+Place it in a directory that is not shared with others.
 For example:

 ```bash
 DIR=~/af3